ikawrakow/ik_llama.cpp/github-data/discussions/477 - DeepSeek-R1-0528 ik quants!.md

 I can see what I can do, but I don't feel particularly motivated to engage in hunting down integer overflows and CUDA maximum block size exceeded issues in code that I didn't write myself or at least modified at some point.
 There are still some performance optimizations left that would be more interesting to work on.

 But based on your performance numbers, I estimate you have a 30 GB/s PCI-E, so it takes about 13 seconds to upload all experts stored in RAM to the GPU(s).
 For u-batch size of 16k tokens you are getting 347 t/s, so the u-batch takes about 47 seconds, so computation is about 34 seconds (and it is easy to verify that this napkin math works for u-batches of 8k and 4k).
 If you would go to u-batch size of 32k tokens, computation for the batch will at least double, offload time will stay the same, so it will be taking about 81 seconds, so performance will be in the range of 390 t/s.
 In reality when batch sizes become very large, computing performance goes down due to limited caches, etc, so I'm guessing you will saturate around 350-360 t/s.
 If I look at the 8k u-batch size, I estimate you have in the range of 30 GB of unused VRAM.
 Hence, you could have uploaded 5 or 6 layers of experts to the GPU.
 That would slightly increase your PP performance, and will also boost your TG performance by about 10%.

+> 👤 **zts9989** replied on **2025-06-26** at **13:02:20**
+>
+> I just gave it a try.
+> My GPU is connected via PCIe 4.0 x16, so the bandwidth is around 30 GB/s.
+347 t/s really seems to be the current limit for my setup.
+I experimented with a batch size of 32,768 tokens, but performance actually decreased.
+I also tried pre-loading experts into the available GPU VRAM – the gain was minimal (just from 17.3 to 17.5 t/s).
+>
+> Thanks for the suggestions though.
+I've now secured a runtime environment with higher-performance PP.

 > 👤 **ikawrakow** replied on **2025-06-26** at **17:37:09**
 >